influxdata/flux/docs/SPEC.md

 A _block_ is a possibly empty sequence of statements within matching brace brackets.

     Block         = "{" StatementList "} .
     StatementList = { Statement } .

 In addition to explicit blocks in the source code, there are implicit blocks:

 1. The _options block_ is the top-level block for all Flux programs.
-All option declarations are contained in this block.
+All option assignments are contained in this block.
 2. The _universe block_ encompasses all Flux source text aside from option statements.
 It is nested directly inside of the _options block_.
 3. Each package has a _package block_ containing all Flux source text for that package.
 4. Each file has a _file block_ containing all Flux source text in that file.